-Safe Living Conditions Score: 8 Despite steady improvement, Estonia still ranks at the bottom of the OECD's homicide and violence statistics.
+Safe Living Conditions Score: 7 Despite steady improvement, Estonia still ranks at the bottom of the OECD's homicide and violence statistics.
 One of the major causes of high crime rates is alcohol and drug consumption that often leads to violent behavior at home or in other private settings.
 This makes crime prevention harder and calls for better cooperation between social workers and the police.
-In contrast, there is barely any violence in the streets, and what does occur are usually alcohol-related conflicts between people who know each other.